The AMSA Logo

 The AMSA logo should always be surrounded with a minimum of whitespace to provide sufficient breathing room.
 The recommended distance should be no less than 1/2 the height of the building stack mark.

 You must use the logo as shown.
 Do not use other typefaces to recreate the logo, no matter how similar.
 Always use one of the logo options in its entirety and do not integrate the AMSA logo into a composite logo of any type.
-AMSA chapters may add the name of their school [as shown] but may not tamper with the elements of the logo, alter its shape or proportions.
+AMSA chapters may add the name of their school but may not tamper with the elements of the logo, alter its shape or proportions.

 Colors in the new logo